 YAY- Let’s do this!
-For setup, just follow the simple Hamama instructions like you always do!
-Here is an electronic link if you need a little refresher: https://www.hamama.com/pages/how-to-grow
+For setup, just follow the regular simple Hamama instructions like you always do!
+Here is an electronic version of our instructions if you need a quick refresher.

-The paper top has puffed up slightly from the growth of the seeds.
-Right on track!
+The paper top has puffed up ever so slightly from the growth of the seeds.
+This variety takes a bit longer to cook under there but no worries, these are right on track!

 So lush and dense!
 Since getting more light and airflow after the peel, the microgreens have turned vibrantly green!
 They are about ½ inch tall at this point.